eupendra/woocomm_scraper/README.md

-# woocomm_scraper
+# Woocorce Spider

-A simple scraper to scrape woo commerce sites
+A simple scraper to scrape woo commerce sites.

+Should work on all woocomerce based site with minor modifications